sdclibbery/tradr/README.md

 * Page to view balance history x Basic page (account/history)
  * Draw some graphs
+* Analysis page with hull
+ * Should be open/close not low/high?
+ * Links from other pages
 * Refactor exchange
  x From startup (not exchange creation), fetch steps x ready() to allow callers to ensure exchange setup is complete